 - government funding for higher-level courses (Certificate IV and above) in targeted priority areas.

-Employers and Students can download and take a look at CTPM's Smart and Skilled brochure, CTPM's Smart and Skilled Delivery Guide, or go to the Smart and Skilled website for up-to-date information.
-Using the Course Finder, they can check their eligibility, find the right Smart and Skilled course, and estimate their student fee.
+For up-to-date information on the Smart and Skilled program Employers and Students can go to the Smart and Skilled website, and they can use the Course Finder to check their eligibility, find the right Smart and Skilled course, and estimate their student fee.

 Funding & Fees